 In 2014, fossil fuel energy consumption in Cambodia was 30.6 %.
 And when they are burnt in the air, they produce a tremendous amount of carbon dioxide, which deteriorates the air.

 The mixture of sulfur dioxide gases and the burning of fossil fuels causes acidic rainfall, which further contaminates the water sources and causes water pollution.
 This burning of fossil fuels also increases global warming.

 Aquatic dumping refers to sewage, waste chemicals, and garbage in the water.
 It is one of the most significant human concerns.

 The dumped item takes a lot of time to decompose, varying from 2 weeks to 200 years!
 Aquatic dumping is life-threatening to sea animals, affecting the life cycle.

 The garbage dumped in the water source depletes oxygen levels, which causes poor marine health.
 The plastic we throw at the ocean can choke and kill the fishes as they think of it as food.

 The misery of aquatic life is all our humans’ fault that marine life is in danger.
 Cambodia water is a ship that releases oil and other harmful substances, which has a deadly impact on aquatic life.

 10. Rapid Population Growth

-Although water covers over three-fourths of the surface of the Earth, only two are freshwater.
-But the demand for freshwater is increasing day by day due to the increasing population.
+Although water covers over three-fourths of the Earth, the demand for freshwater increases day by day due to the increasing population.

 The population needs more food, so various modern types of equipment like fertilizers have been used to meet the demand of humans.